 Ironically, the last time there was no mid-year bonus was in 2009, when the global financial crisis hit Singapore’s economy hard.
 Year-end bonus for 2009 was at 0.25 months, capped at $750.
 The usual 13th month bonus was also given.
 Given that 2020 is a year of no bonus, except for the 13th month bonus, we can see the severity of the economic impact COVID-19 has on Singapore.

-Update: For 2021, PSD has announced a 0.3 month mid-year bonus for civil service, on the back of the improving economic situation.
+Update: For 2021, PSD has announced a 0.3 month mid-year bonus and 1.0 month end-year bonus for civil service, on the back of the improving economic situation.
 This is probably well-earned as the civil service has worked hard to roll out the various government support measures and to keep ahead of the constantly changing pandemic situation.
+Civil servants in grades equivalent to MX15 and MX16, as well as those in OSS Grades III to V will also receive an additional one-time payment of $500.

 The Civil Service Does Give Decent Bonus, But Don’t Assume It’s Always Guaranteed